 Decoder capability is expressed similarly as in HEVC layered extensions.

 The proposed specification text changes are included in the accompanying specification text document with change marks.
 Only those changes tagged with "JVET-P0117 PTL" in that document are for this contribution.

+In v2 of this contribution, the proposal has been updated according to earlier JVET decisions on scalability, particularly to have PTL to be OLS specific instead of layer specific, and to allow single-layer bitstreams without the need of VPSs.

+In v3 of this contribution, the PTL semantics have been editorially improved online during the review.

 Discussion